krmanik/HSK-3.0/README.md

 - [wiktionary, Mandarin Frequency lists](https://en.wiktionary.org/wiki/Appendix:Mandarin_Frequency_lists)

 ## Note
-### Source 1
-The words list in `HSK list with meaning (Source 1)` contain meanings from CC-CEDICT and Google Translate.
-It also combined all pinyin for selected characters.

-### Source 2
 The meanings in `HSK list with meaning (Source 2)` taken in following order
 1. If found in `Wikipedia` then get meaning
 2. Else take meaning from `CC-CEDICT`